multiversx/mx-docs/docs/integrators/egld-integration-guide.md

 ## Finality of the transactions / number of confirmations

-The hyperblock includes only finalized transactions so theoretically no number of confirmations is needed.
-However, an integrator can choose to wait a number of rounds until considering a transaction finalized.
+The hyperblock includes only finalized transactions so only one confirmation is needed.
+The integrator however has the flexibility to wait for any number of additional confirmations.

 ## Balances check